borneq/qedytor/README.md

 because it uses:<br>
 https://github.com/borneq/hisyntax<br>
 https://github.com/borneq/DCPCryptCpp<br>
+2. Next
-2. Next go to DCPCryptCpp directory, create "build" directory and go to this build directory.<br>
+WINDOWS: call win_build_gcc.bat with path modification else go to DCPCryptCpp directory, create "build" directory and go to this build directory.<br>
-Command [cmake .. ] in Linux will create makefile, but in Windows this will create Visual Studio project if is any VS installed. <br>
+Command [cmake .. ] in Linux will create makefile, but in Windows ["c:\Program Files\CMake\bin\cmake.exe" ..]
+this will create Visual Studio project if is any VS installed. <br>
 But we tested with MinGW in Windows, therefore need call [cmake .. -G "MinGW Makefiles"]<br>
 first add gcc to path, for example d:\Qt\Qt5.12.0\Tools\mingw730_64\bin\ directory.